vAndrewKarma/Typescript-Express-StarterKit/README.md

 ## TODO
 - [X] Set up the basic app, with all it's features listed below
 - [X] Set up Github Workflow
+- [ ] Implement Microservices Arhitecture
+- [ ] Improve the Github Workflow
-- [X] Add docker workflow to the project
+- [X] Add Docker Workflow to the project
+- [ ] Improve the Docker Workflow
 - [ ] Implement Kubernetes
 - [ ] Optimize the performance and make the app scalable
 - [X] Investigate and fix any known issues or bugs
 - [ ] Consider adding additional features or integrations to enhance the functionality
+- [ ] Implement Code Review using Chat GPT

 Feel free to contribute to any of the above items or suggest your own improvements.
 We appreciate any contributions to make this starter kit even better!